Discovering environments with XRM: Learning Invariances Across Environments

-In practice, different DG algorithms~\citep{domainbed, dg_survey, dg_survey_2, yang2023change} target different types of invariance, learned across training environments~$\mathcal{E}_\text{tr}$, assumed to hold across testing environments~$\mathcal{E}_\text{te}$, and implemented as various innovations to the objective~\eqref{eq:ood_emp}.
-As discussed in~\cref{sec:intro}, some DG algorithms outperform by a large margin methods ignoring environment (\emph{cf.} attribute, group) information, such as ERM.
+In its full generality, OOD generalization in~\eqref{eq:ood} is an admittedly daunting task.
+To alleviate the burden, prior literature often considers the simplified and more practical version of \emph{sub-population shift}~\citep{dro}.
+Given a dataset $\mathcal{D} = \{(x_i, y_i, e_i)\}_{i=1}^n$, the supremum in~\eqref{eq:ood} is replaced by a maximum over the training environments and the risk for each environment is approximated by the empirical risk~\citep{vapnik}.
+The effectiveness of an OOD algorithm is then assessed by its worst-group-accuracy on a validation set.

-Despite their promise, the main roadblock towards large-scale domain generalization is their reliance on humanly annotated environments, attributes, or groups.
-These annotations are \emph{resource-intensive} to obtain.
-Moreover, the expectations, precision, and perceptual biases of annotators can lead to environments conducive of sub-optimal out-of-distribution generalization.
+In practice, several OOD algorithms have been successful in learning invariances across environments ~\citep{domainbed, dg_survey, dg_survey_2, yang2023change}.
+Despite their promise, their large-scale application is hindered by the need for human-annotated environments, which are resource-intensive and might be even sub-optimal.
 Different machine learning models fall prey to different kinds of spurious correlations.
-In addition, there are plenty of complex and subtle interactions between environment definition, function class, distributional shift, and cultural viewpoint~\citep{lopez2022measuring}.
+In addition, there exists complex interactions between environment definition, function class, distributional shift, and cultural viewpoints~\citep{lopez2022measuring}.
 Therefore, environment annotations are helpful only when revealing spurious and invariant patterns under the lens of the learning system under consideration.
 Could it be possible to design algorithms for the automatic discovery of environments tailored to the learning machine and data at hand?

-\section{Discovering environments}
+\subsection{Discovering Environments}

 \begin{flushright} \emph{Nature does not shuffle data}---\citet{bottou_shuffle} \end{flushright}